 Solidaridad has zero tolerance for fraud and corruption, meaning that Solidaridad staff members, all non-staff persons associated with Solidaridad, suppliers of goods and services, implementing partners and other responsible parties contracted by Solidaridad for a Solidaridad funded project are not to engage in fraud or corruption.
 All incidents of fraud and corruption have to be reported and will be assessed and as appropriate, investigated.
 Solidaridad will pursue rigorously disciplinary and other actions against perpetrators of fraud, including recovery of financial loss suffered by Solidaridad.

 Solidaridad strives to deliver high quality work in line with its values and legal standards.
 This includes a fair and proper treatment of all our staff, partners, target audiences and beneficients.
-For more information please read more below:
+Our integrity systems includes a Code of Conduct and Whistleblower Protocol contributing to open communication, good decision making and a strong moral compass guiding decisions and actions.

 If something is not to somebody’s satisfaction, Solidaridad would like to be informed about it.
 A complaints procedure is therefore part of our quality policy.